steven-edwards/crookedbar-test2/content/pages/faq.md

         content: >
           All bedding, pillows, sheets, duvets are supplied, washed, ironed and fresh ready for you when you arrive.

+          We supply a hand towel and bath towel per person, but please bring your own beach towels.

+          Tea towels and washing up items are supplied.
       - title: Is there WiFi?
         content: |
           Yes.
 High speed WiFi is included free as standard with all bookings.